Man Killed by Undercover Police Officer in East Charlotte

 The vehicle being driven by the man who was killed showed visible damage to the back-left fender.

-The detective followed the driver and called in to CMPD communications to report the hit-and-run and request a marked vehicle to assist him, but while he was doing so the suspect allegedly stopped his vehicle suddenly, then exited the vehicle and brandished a handgun.
+The detective followed Diaz and called in to CMPD communications to report the hit-and-run and request a marked vehicle to assist him, but while he was doing so Diaz allegedly stopped his vehicle suddenly, then exited the vehicle and brandished a handgun.

-According to a CMPD release, the detective perceived an imminent threat to his life and opened fire on the suspect, who was later pronounced dead on the scene.
+According to a CMPD release, the detective perceived an imminent threat to his life and opened fire on Diaz, who was later pronounced dead on the scene.

 A group of about 20 activists were at the scene a couple hours after the shooting.
 Some demanded answers from police, while others live-streamed from the scene to hundreds of people watching online.